top of page

 WHO WE ARE

-We believe that war does not end on the battlefield.
-We believe that war, and its legacy of destruction, death and sickness, lives on in succeeding generations, in those who had little and nothing to do with war itself.
+War does not stay confined to the battlefield.
+War—and its terrible legacy of destruction, death, and sickness—lives on in succeeding generations, in those who had little or nothing to do with war itself.
 These later generations often have to pay the heaviest price.

 How We Work